$J/\psi$ photoproduction and polarization in $e+p$ collisions in the improved color evaporation model: Results

 \subsection{Unpolarized $J/\psi$ distributions}

 We calculate the $p_T$ distribution of direct $J/\psi$ production at $\sqrt{s}=319$~GeV with $60<W<240$~GeV and $0.3<z<0.9$.
 We assume the direct production is a constant fraction, $0.62$, of the inclusive production \cite{Digal:2001ue} to obtain the inclusive $J/\psi$ $p_T$ distribution.
-We compare our ICEM inclusive $J/\psi$ $p_T$ distribution with the data measured by the H1 Collaboration \cite{H1:2010udv}.
+We compare our ICEM inclusive $J/\psi$ $p_T$ distribution with the data measured by the H1 collaboration \cite{H1:2010udv}.
 The comparison is presented in Fig.~\ref{ep-pt-dist}.
-By comparing the total cross section for $1<p_T<10$~GeV, we find $F_{J/\psi} = 0.0259$, consistent with previous CEM \cite{Nelson:2012bc} and ICEM calculations in hadroproduction \cite{Cheung:2018tvq, Cheung:2021epq}, where $F_{J/\psi}$ is found to be between 0.203 and 0.363.
+By comparing the total cross section for $1<p_T<10$~GeV, we find $F_{J/\psi} = 0.0259$, consistent with previous CEM \cite{Nelson:2012bc} and ICEM calculations in hadroproduction \cite{Cheung:2018tvq, Cheung:2021epq}, where $F_{J/\psi}$ is found to be between 0.0216 and 0.0363.
 We add the statistical and systematic uncertainties of the H1 total cross section in quadrature for comparison.
-Overall, we have good agreement with the data over the $p_T$ range measured.
+We also present the $p_T$ distribution with the regularization parameter, $Q_{reg}^2 = 0.5M^2$ on the same figure to demonstrate effect on the choice of the regularization parameter, which is used to avoid counting the process that would result in a soft gluon being emitted.
+We will work towards obtaining the next to leading order results in photo production as in done hadroproduction \cite{Petrelli:1997ge}.Overall, we have good agreement with the data over the $p_T$ range measured.

-We present the ICEM inclusive $J/\psi$ photoproduction distributions as a function of the mass of the hadronic final state ($W$) and inelasticity ($z$) in Figs.~\ref{psi_W_data} and \ref{psi_z_data} respectively.
+We present the ICEM inclusive $J/\psi$ photoproduction distributions as a function of the mass of the hadronic final state ($W$) and inelasticity ($z$) in Figs.~\ref{psi_W_data} and \ref{psi_z_data}, respectively.
 The production in the ICEM in Fig.~\ref{psi_W_data} is integrated over ranges of values of $W$ for comparison.
 We find the ICEM photoproduction cross section as a function of $W$ to be consistent with the measured result.
 The production in the ICEM in Fig.~\ref{psi_z_data} slightly underestimates the data in the lowest $z$ bin and slightly overestimates the data at the highest $z$ bin.
 This trend is also found in photoproduction using NRQCD \cite{Butenschoen:2009zy}.
+As we have seen in the CEM calculation \cite{Nelson:2012bc} where the uncertainties in total charm and $J/\psi$ cross sections were explored, the best fit values of $\mu_F/m_T$ and $\mu_R/m_T$ depends on the charm mass.
+We find $F_{J/\psi}$ to be 0.0654 when we choose $m_c$ = 1.5~GeV and $\mu_F/m_T = \mu_R/m_T = 1$.
+This is also consistent with the findings in Ref. \cite{Nelson:2012bc} where $F_J/psi$ is necessary to be larger for the larger quark mass.
 Overall, we find the ICEM describes the production data well.
 We note that all the distributions calculated in the ICEM agree with the NRQCD results \cite{Butenschoen:2009zy}.